theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Resources and Stretch Goals

+If your local installation isn't working, you can use the [Play with Docker Classroom](https://training.play-with-docker.com/) - a Docker Hub account will let you try Docker and spin up containers from your browser.
+They are *temporary* (will go away when you leave the page), and editing the `Dockerfile` will be a bit cumbersome, but we'll show how to in class.

 The [official Docker documentation](https://docs.docker.com/) is extremely thorough and worth checking out.
 For a particular stretch goal, explore [Docker Compose](https://docs.docker.com/compose/), a powerful approach to